kartik-v/yii2-widget-datetimepicker/README.md

 ## Latest Release

-> NOTE: The latest version of the module is v1.3.0 released on 12-Jan-2015.
+> NOTE: The latest version of the module is v1.4.0.
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-widget-datetimepicker/blob/master/CHANGE.md) for details.

 ## Demo